 - a.
-General and School Music Routes Only: Candidates must elect one principal Applied Music Study as part of the program to be chosen from the following: piano, organ, voice, violin, viola, cello, double bass, classical guitar, flute, oboe, clarinet, saxophone, bassoon, trumpet, french horn, trombone, baritone, tuba, harp. - b.
-Music History Route Only: Candidates will be required to complete either ★12 in one Language other than English, or ★6 each in two languages other - c.
+General and School Music Routes Only: Candidates must elect one principal Applied Music Study as part of the program to be chosen from the following: piano, organ, voice, violin, viola, cello, double bass, classical guitar, flute, oboe, clarinet, saxophone, bassoon, trumpet, french horn, trombone, baritone, tuba, harp.
+Students are expected to participate in large ensemble on the performing medium in which they receive private instruction; this does not apply to piano, organ, or guitar. - b.
+Music History Route Only: Candidates will be required to complete either ★12 in one Language other than English, or ★6 each in two languages other than English - c.
 Performance Route Only: Students will be required to present a junior and senior recital before graduation. - d.
-Composition and Theory Route Only: Students will be required to submit a portfolio of compositions that were completed and performed during the student's - (3) Limitations All Routes: A maximum of ★57 at the junior level is permitted in the BMus program.
+Composition and Theory Route Only: Students will be required to submit a portfolio of compositions that were completed and performed during the student's tenure in this route. - (3) Limitations All Routes: A maximum of ★57 at the junior level is permitted in the BMus program.